 The Alliance is working with the International Road Federation, IRF (Geneva), funded by the FIA Road Safety Grant Programme, on a program that combines the training and capacity building expertise of both organizations.

 Learn, Examine, Review, Act, Replicate, Network (LEARN) develops the knowledge and skills of government agencies, engineers, FIA clubs, teachers, NGOs, journalists, the private sector, and masters and PhD students to implement evidence-based road safety actions.
-Following a successful pilot program in Kenya and Senegal, phase one of the program is now being rolled out in Burkina Faso, Cameroon, Zambia, and Togo, while Kenya and Senegal are progressing with phase two.
+Following a successful pilot program in Kenya and Senegal, the program has been rolled out in four more countries in Africa including Cameroon, Togo, Tunisia and Zambia.

 Improving road safety is a key development priority for Africa.
 Despite comparatively low motorization levels, the continent witnesses the world’s highest rate of road traffic fatalities, with approximately 26.6 deaths per 100,000 population (WHO 2018).
 The importance and need for better road safety data has been highlighted in the United Nations, African Union and other multilateral resolutions.

 LEARN targets professionals who either work directly in road safety or whose role does — or should — incorporate it.
 It familiarizes them with a range of tools and techniques to help drive change using data to validate their work.
 It is enabling the creation of multi-stakeholder coalitions in African countries to improve road safety policy and action.